mehedi8gb/mehedi8gb/README.md

 - 🤝 I’m looking for help with **flutter and Laravel project**

-- 👨‍💻 All of my projects are available at [itsmehedi.com](itsmehedi.com)
+- 👨‍💻 All of my projects are available at [mehidy.tech](mehidy.tech)

 - 💬 Ask me about **React, Laravel, Java, C++, and many more!**

 - 📫 How to reach me **mehidy.gb@gmail.com**

-- 📄 Know about my experiences [https://github.com/mehedi8gb/mehedi8gb/blob/main/Md.'s%20Resume.pdf](https://github.com/mehedi8gb/mehedi8gb/blob/main/Md.'s%20Resume.pdf)

 - ⚡ Fun fact **I think im funny :D**